-Traditional PN and ADN Readmission (beyond 1st semester)
+PN and ADN Reentry- beyond 1st semester

-Students who have successfully completed NUR 101, NUR 111, or NU R214, but are unsuccessful in subsequent semesters will not be required to reapply to the program, but must meet the following readmission requirements.
+Students who have successfully completed NUR 101, NUR 111, or NUR 214, but are unsuccessful in subsequent semesters will not be required to apply for readmission to the program.
+If approved, they may reenter the course the following semester if space is available.
+All students seeking to reenter must submit an official request for reentry to the Director of Nursing Programs within 10 calendar days of withdrawal or earning a final grade.
+Students seeking reentry must meet the following criteria:

-- 1. Seek re-entry to the program at the point at which the student withdrew, within two years of the withdrawal or dismissal. - 2.
+- 1. Seek re-entry within one year of the withdrawal or dismissal, and for the same course(s) from which they withdrew. - 2.
 Have a minimum GPA of 2.5. - 3.
-Submit an application form to the Director of Nursing Programs. - 4.
-Submit a letter to the Director of Nursing Programs outlining request for readmission, including an action plan for success, at least three (3) months prior to re-entry.

-- 5. Complete a Dosage Calculation exam with a score of 90% by the third attempt. - 6.
-Interview with the Readmission Team. - 7.
-Readmission Team Members will develop an individualized student contract.
+Submit an action plan for success at least one week prior to the Readmission interview. - 4.
+Complete a Dosage Calculation test with a minimum score of 90% by the third attempt. - 5.
+Interview with the Readmission Committee after submitting their action plan and successfully completing the Dosage calculation test.
+Readmission Committee Members will develop an individualized student contract.
 The individualized student contract may include, but is not limited to: - a.
-Performance of a Comprehensive Physical Assessment. - b.
-Performance of additional fundamental skills deemed appropriate for course reentrance.
+Performance of a Head-to-Toe Assessment. - b.
+Performance of additional fundamental skills deemed appropriate for course re-entry.